 - Grades received for courses taken at non- U.S. institutions are not calculated by CASPA but will be included in the evaluation of the GPA.
 Please see International Applicants page for more information.

 Prerequisite Courses* (All prerequisite courses must be taken at a regionally accredited institution by all applicants)

-- Human Anatomy and Physiology with laboratory, complete sequence OR separate courses in Human Anatomy with an on-campus laboratory component and Human Physiology with an on-campus laboratory component.
+- Human Anatomy and Physiology with an on-campus laboratory component, complete sequence OR separate courses in Human Anatomy with an on-campus laboratory component and Human Physiology with an on-campus laboratory component.
 Must cover all organ systems.
 (Introductory, X or XL courses are not accepted)

 - General Microbiology with an on-campus laboratory component.
 Must cover the four medically important areas: bacteria, viruses, fungi, and protozoa.
 (Introductory, X or XL courses are not accepted)

 - Please note: "C- minus grades" are not accepted for prerequisite courses